mgoodhart5/your-sweater-weather/README.md

 * CSS

 ## Known Issues
 Favorites do not instantly show up once they are added.
+Favorites can only be deleted in the order they were added.
 Once all favorites are deleted, this is not reflected until the page is refreshed.